Policy 524 - Responsible Use Policy

 II.
 GENERAL STATEMENT OF POLICY

-B. Access to the school district computer system and to the Internet enables students and employees to explore thousands of libraries, databases, bulletin boards, and other resources while exchanging messages with people around the world.
+D. Access to the school district network and devices enables students and employees to explore the internet, thousands of libraries, databases, bulletin boards, and other resources while exchanging messages with people around the world.

-C. The school district expects that employees and students will blend thoughtful use of the school district computer systems and the Internet throughout the curriculum.
+E. The school district expects that employees and students will blend thoughtful use of the school district network and devices throughout the curriculum.

 III.
 ACCEPTABLE USES

-Users are expected to use Internet access through the district system to further educational and personal goals consistent with the mission of the school district and school policies.
+A. Users are expected to use district Internet access through the district network to further educational and personal goals consistent with the mission of the school district and school policies.